RC Airplane World Flight School

 - the base leg, which is the last side of the pattern, opposite the crosswind leg.

 The pattern is repeated over and over, so after flying your rc plane on the base leg you simply turn and fly another upwind leg etc.

 When it's time to land your rc plane, then the base leg is followed by your final approach and landing.

 Trimming your RC Plane

 'Trimming' is the term used to describe the action of fine-tuning the plane so that it flies straight and level on its own, with the transmitter sticks in their neutral positions.

-Advanced permanent trimming might involve adjustments to motor thrust angles and Centre of Gravity location, for example, but in the early days of your new hobby you can trim your rc plane in-flight using the transmitter trims to act on the control surfaces.
+Advanced permanent trimming might involve adjustments to motor thrust angles and Centre of Gravity location, for example, but in the early days of your new hobby you can trim your rc plane in-flight using the transmitter trims.

 If you don't bother to trim your airplane then you'll be working unnecessarily hard to control the plane, so take the time to trim it correctly.